Everything You Need To Know About A Brokered Convention After Super Tuesday

 Every four years, the Democratic National Convention formally appoints a party nominee to take on a Republican candidate in the presidential race — usually, with little fanfare.
-The process that occurs after Super Tuesday voting is generally rote, with minimal drama that American political spectators have come to crave from their electoral politics.
-But, this is, in part, the reason the specter of a "brokered convention" or "contested convention" is so routinely raised by those hoping the proceedings will be a little spicier than usual this time around.
+The process that occurs after Super Tuesday results is generally rote, with minimal drama that American political spectators have come to crave from their electoral politics.
+As results show a divided Democratic party, the specter of a "brokered convention" or "contested convention," which is so routinely raised, might soon become a reality.
+The process that happens if no candidate receives enough delegates or a clear majority to become the party's nominee is making this round of primary elections spicier than ever.

 But let’s back up for a second: What exactly is a brokered convention, and to what extent should we be bracing for one in 2020?
 A brokered convention is what happens when a candidate fails to win a majority of delegates in the first round of voting.
 Similarly, a contested convention is what happens when a candidate secures the lead in voting but not necessarily the nomination after the first ballot, as reported by the New York Times.